 Complaining is the norm.

-Nothing is perfect and a certain level of commiserating with your colleagues is normal (even healthy for building good inter-office relationships), but if all everyone seems to do is complain, then there’s a wider problem going on and you are trapped in a toxic work environment.
+Nothing is perfect and a certain level of commiserating with your colleagues is normal (even healthy for building good inter-office relationships).
+But if all everyone seems to do is complain, then there’s a wider problem going on and you are trapped in a toxic work environment.